Table of Contents

 I have not been able to find much yet about this area.
 In 1961, 30 years later, the troops of the 3rd Kuomintang (KMT) division crossed the border here and established settlements in this area.
 One of these settlements was Tham Ngob, which became the headquarters of the 3rd division under the leadership of General Li Wen Huan.
 The abandoned buildings are still there.
 They are a fortified main house, barracks, and other auxiliary buildings.
 Several years ago there was a small restaurant with old pictures on the wall, run by the daughter of General Li.
 On my last visit, there was no one at this place.

 Communities on Doi Angkhang

-According to my information, there are nine communities on Doi Angkhang.
-Five of these are ethnic Chinese villages such as Baan Khum, Baan Luang, Baan Tham Ngob, Baan Sin Chai and Baan Pha Daeng.
-These Chinese are either descendant of the KMT troops that entered the area in 1961 or related to the Haw traders, whose caravans transported goods in the region, including opium.
+According to my information, there are nine communities in Doi Angkhang.
+Five of these are ethnic Chinese villages such as Ban Khum, Ban Luang, Ban Tham Ngob, Ban Sin Chai, and Ban Pha Daeng.
+These Chinese are either descendants of the KMT troops that entered the area in 1961 or related to the Haw traders, whose caravans transported goods in the region, including opium.

 The Angkhang Royal Agricultural Station

 As we have seen from the report of consul Fitzmaurice the Doi Angkhang mountain range was already notorious for banditry, opium cultivation, and drug trade in the 1930s.
 I found different dates but most likely the establishment of the Angkhang Royal Agricultural Station started in 1979.
 After that the station grew into the largest Royal Project in the country, covering about 318 ha.
 You need a vehicle to visit this extensive station that experiments with growing many cash crops and flowers as substitutes for opium.